BlueBrain/Currentscape/doc/source/tutorial.rst

                 "_comment7": "True to plot absolute currents with stackplots, False to plot them with lines", "stackplot": false,
-                "_comment8": "thickness of black line separating the inward & outward stackplots. in %age of y size of plot.", "black_line_thickness": 2
+                "_comment8": "thickness of black line separating the inward & outward stackplots. in %age of y size of plot.", "black_line_thickness": 2,
+                "_comment9": "only used if stackplot is True", "legacy_method": false

             },
             "currentscape": {
                 "in_label": "inward %",
                 "out_label": "outward %",
-                "_comment1": "if too low, white pixels can appear at the bottom of currentscape plots because of rounding errors.", "y_resolution": 10000
+                "_comment1": "only used when legacy_method is true. if too low, white pixels can appear at the bottom of currentscape plots because of rounding errors.
+Only used when use_legacy_method is True.", "y_resolution": 10000,
+                "legacy_method": false

             },
             "ions": {
                 "_comment1": "if True, do not take into account ticks and ylim below.",